RonaldTayie/crow/README.md

 # Repo
 This repo contains the UI /fron end of the Crow GPS tracking and logging system.

+# Acknowledgements

+The Layout for this application was inspired by [Thabelani Moyo](https://github.com/BloodyEclipes)

 # Project Description

 The entire project is devided in to two main parts, namely, the API/backend and the UI/ Front end.